NASA-PDS/naif-pds4-bundler/README.md

 ## 🛠️️ Prerequisites

    * A computer based on a 64-bit Unix operating system: Linux or Mac
+   * If using a Windows machine, NPB can be installed using 'Windows Subsystem for Linux' (WSL).
    * Python 3.8 (or higher)
    * A NAIF supported C compiler [(see link)](https://naif.jpl.nasa.gov/naif/toolkit_C.html)